justyoyo/JYYQRCodeView/README.md

 	#import "JYYQRCodeView.h"

-Then simply alloc and init the view like so
+Then simply alloc and init the view like so (or use storyboards if you are so inclined)

     JYYQRCodeView *someCodeView = [[JYYQRCodeView alloc] initWithFrame:CGRectMake(0, 0, 100, 100) stringToEncode:@"Hello, world!" andErrorCorrectionLevel:ErrorCorrectionLevelLow];